d4rkc0de/Spark-k8s/README.md

-Dockerfile and entrypoint.sh can be found here: https://github.com/apache/spark-docker
+Dockerfile and entrypoint.sh per spark version can be found here: https://github.com/apache/spark-docker

 The used namespace is called ```d4rkc0de``` for the below commands.